alex35469/Flow-Scheduling-for-video-Streaming/README.md

 the script or at each step of the main loop the metrics that can be used to compute the QoE. (i.e.: latency, rebuffering time...)

 The inputs (inside ENVIRONEMENT section) are defined by:
-  - Streamers: all streamers defined by the arrival rate of their streames
+- Streamers: all streamers defined by:
+    1. the arrival rate of their streames
+    2. the priority of the streamer
+    3. the mean and variance of the frame size of all layers
+    4. I frame P frame arrial ratio and size ratio
+- Scheduler
+- Channel defined by the bandwith (only one very simple model exist so far: `StableChannelNoWindow`)
+- Receiver defined by the rate at which it plays the frame: frame per second (`fps`)

 ### Model
 - Sequential implementation written in python (321 LOC so far, excluding tests)